argumentativeyouth/modern-gaze/_posts/2017-02-26-raees-just-another-movie-that-serves-the-hindutva-interest-of-making-muslims-the-other.md

 ---
 layout: post
-title: Raees: Just Another Movie That Serves The Hindutva Interest Of Making Muslims The “Other”
+title: Raees - Just Another Movie That Serves The Hindutva Interest Of Making Muslims The “Other”
 image: https://raw.githubusercontent.com/argumentativeyouth/modern-gaze/master/assets/img/raees-review-modern-gaze.jpg
+categories: [film]
 date: 2017-02-26
 ---

 The Bollywood blockbuster Raees has been on the headlines regularly not only because it stars Shah Rukh Khan, but also for multiple other reasons.

 Firstly, the female protagonist in the film opposite to SRK was a Pakistani actor, Mahira Khan.
 These are hard times when the Hindu nationalists in the country call for bans on movies having actors from the ‘enemy country’ and Pakistani singers are not allowed to perform in India.
 Under these circumstances, Mahira Khan’s association with the movie of course gave place for discussions, if not plenty of debates.